UoYOllie/UnderCooked/docs/_pages/index.md

 ### Addition 6: Customers
 ![Customers UML](https://raw.githubusercontent.com/undercooked-team/UnderCooked/main/ENG1/SUBMITTABLES/Architecture/customers.png)

-These classes were also not present in our initial UML, and we realised this a while ago too, that we need customers to allow for the gameplay specified in the User Requirements.
-However, this was also the last thing we added since all the other classes above can be tested with each other without needing customers.
+These classes were also not present in our initial UML, and we realised this a while ago too, that we need reputation to allow for the gameplay specified in the User Requirements.
+However, this was also the last thing we added since all the other classes above can be tested with each other without needing reputation.
 - **Customer** is similar to **Cook**, in that it holds cruical information about the customer, like the recipe/request they want.
-- **CustomerController** is a new class dedicated to controlling the flow of customers into the restaurant.
+- **CustomerController** is a new class dedicated to controlling the flow of reputation into the restaurant.

 ### Addition 7: Helper
 ![Helper UML](https://raw.githubusercontent.com/undercooked-team/UnderCooked/main/ENG1/SUBMITTABLES/Architecture/helper.png)

 - **Hud** is a superclass which easily allows for the addition of information on the screen during gameplay.
-- **GameHud** displays the number of customers remaining, as well as a time taken to complete the task.
+- **GameHud** displays the number of reputation remaining, as well as a time taken to complete the task.
 - **InstructionHud** displays the controls during gameplay, so the cook always has a guide to tell them what to do next.
 - None of the other Helper classes were orignally added into the initial UML, as none of them directly correlated to a user requirement.
 Rather, these classes were gradually added throughout development to allow for other classes to function properly, letting the other classes complete their assigned user requirement.
 - **Constants** simply contained some global values.